Slaedr/BLASTed/README.md

 BLASTed
 =======

-Basic Linear Algebra Subprograms Threaded: A collection of sparse matrix containers and manipulators, along with certain linear algebra operations for use in solving partial differential equations.
-The main focus is on providing low-level kernels required to implement solvers for large sparse linear systems of algebraic equations, in an object-oriented framework.
+Basic Linear Algebra Subprograms Threaded: A collection of sparse matrix containers and manipulators, along with certain linear algebra operations.
+The main focus is on providing thread-parallel low-level kernels required to implement solvers for large sparse linear systems of algebraic equations, in an object-oriented framework.

 Building
 --------